Early childhood education

 Long day care

-Long day care services provide care and education programs for children from birth to school age.
+Long day care, or centre-based care, provides education and care for children from birth to school age.

-The services generally operate from 7:30am to 6pm to cater for the needs of families.
+These services typically operate from 7:30am to 6pm to meet the needs of families.

 Family day care